aoanla/aoanla.github.io/posts/2019/04/17/west-track-story-2019/index.rst

 attendance.

-The team are continuing their onward trend by attending their second tournament in France, the 7th edition of Nantes' West Track Story.
+The team are continuing their onward trend by attending their second tournament in France, the 7th edition of Nantes' West Track Story this weekend (20th-21st April)

 West Track Story 7 will see 5 WFTDA teams compete in a full round-robin tournament for a total of 10 games.
 As with previous years, the event is truly international,